 God could have miraculously transported Mary and Joseph to Bethlehem but instead he walked with them on their journey.

 How does your life feel at the moment?
-Do you feel like you are on the road to Bethlehem, like you are taking one exhausted step after another just to get through the day?
+Do you feel like you are on the road to Bethlehem, that you are taking one exhausted step after another just to get through the day?
 Perhaps it’s that you are walking with a loved one who is in pain, you long to bear their burden for them but all you can do is to help to hold them.
-Or perhaps it’s that this particular phase of the journey through life that you are on feels like it is dull and never ending?
+Or perhaps it’s that this particular phase of the journey through life that you are on feels like it is never ending?

 You may feel like you are on the road to Bethlehem, and if you are I want to remind you that God is with you and that he wants to say to you ‘It’s okay I’m here’.